 By contrast, an Arkansas no-fault divorce cites “irreconcilable differences” as the cause of the breakdown of the marriage.
 While the blame is laid at the feet of neither spouse, that doesn’t mean that a no-fault divorce is necessarily an uncontested divorce.

-Grounds for a Fault-Based Divorce
+Grounds for a Fault-Based Divorce in Arkansas

 In Arkansas, you must identify specific grounds for the breakdown of the marriage.
 These include:

 - Cruelty (physical, emotional, sexual, or psychological abuse),

 - Abandonment (if one spouse leaves the other spouse for an extended period of time),

 - Impotence that was not disclosed before the marriage took place,